stonezyg/modernize-apps-katacoda/scenarios/getting-started/00-intro.md

-In this scenario you will do things.
-Get ready!
+In this scenario you will get familiar with the environment in which you will work for the next day and get ready for the rest of the Application Transformation Roadshow scenarios.